-Well today I finally got to the point that I could bake a couple of loaves of bread to test out the starter I made with ale barme, so I can report back on this project.
+Well, today I finally got to the point where I could bake a couple of loaves of bread to test out the starter I made with ale barme, so I can report back on this project.
 I already wrote about using the ale barme in place of yeast, but we don’t always have that on hand as I haven’t begun giving the children ale to drink, yet.
 I decided to make my sourdough starter using just ale barme and flour.
 To begin I put half a cup of ale barm into the jar I use for starters.

 |It was foamier when I added it.
 It settles.|

 I added 1/2 cup rye flour and because I wanted to work with the ale beasties and not wild beasties, I used an airlock.
 I usually do this in my house because we have so many things brewing and culturing.
 This fermented for a week in the same room as 2-gallons of cranberry wine, five gallons of rye ale and 2-gallons of cranberry mead.